 - Pennine Way is an inclusive school; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child's wellbeing.
 We have a caring, understanding team looking after our children.
 This team is based in Dingley Dell.
 Parents are welcome to drop in and talk with our team if they have any concerns about their children. - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this is the parents'/carers' first point of contact.
-When further support is required the class teacher liaises with the Inclusion Manager for advice.
-This may involve working alongside outside agencies such as Social Care, Health Services, Inclusion Support, Family Support organisations, Speech and Language Therapists and local authority Specialist Teachers. - Through the Pupil Premium resource for 2018-2019 the school has now a trained Occupational Therapist on site, Sarah Brooks who is skilled in working with younger children and gives educational support to teachers within school.
-Children can be referred to the OT after discussions between the class teacher, parents/carers and the Inclusion Manager. - Pennine Way has a policy regarding the administration and managing of medicines on the school site.
-Please refer to the school website. - Parents need to contact the class teacher/office if medication recommended by health professionals is to be taken during the school day. - On a day to day basis the Administrative staff generally oversee the administration of any medicines. - As a staff we have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical situations.

-- As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils. - If a child has severe behavioural difficulties an individual Behaviour Management Plan may be written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
-As a result of the support we give, the rate of exclusions is very low at our school.
-Currently there we have one children requiring an individual Behaviour Management Plan at the school (2018-19) - After a behaviour incident we expect the child to reflect on their behaviour with an adult, often completing a reflection form.
+When further support is required the class teacher liaises with the SENCO for advice.
+This may involve working alongside outside agencies such as Social Care, Health Services, Inclusion Support, Family Support organisations, Speech and Language Therapists and local authority Specialist Teachers. - Pennine Way has a policy regarding the administration and managing of medicines on the school site.
+Please refer to the school website. - Parents need to contact the class teacher/office if medication recommended by health professionals is to be taken during the school day. - Where necessary a Medical Care Plan is written with parents to support pupils with specific medical needs. - On a day to day basis the Administrative staff generally oversee the administration of any medicines. - As a staff we have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical situations. - As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils. - If a child has severe behavioural difficulties an individual Behaviour Management Plan may be written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
+As a result of the support we give, the rate of exclusions is very low at our school. - After a behaviour incident we expect the child to reflect on their behaviour with an adult, often completing a reflection form.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.
 For further information please see the school Behaviour Policy on the website. - Attendance of every child is monitored on a daily basis by the Administrative and Wellbeing Team.

-Lateness and absence are recorded and reported upon to the Headteacher, Senior Leaders and Inclusion Manager.
-Support is actively encouraged throughout the school and children are rewarded by receiving an attendance certificate or prize every term.
-We have had many successes where families were struggling with lateness but are now able to get their children into school on time. - We value and celebrate each child being able to express their views on all aspects of school life.
+Lateness and absence are recorded and reported upon to the Headteacher, Senior Leaders and SENCO.
+Support is actively encouraged throughout the school.
+We have had many successes where families were struggling with lateness but are now able to get their children into school on time.

+- We value and celebrate each child being able to express their views on all aspects of school life.
 This is usually carried out through the School Council and Junior Governors. - Children who have SEND have been elected by their peers onto the School Council as class representatives. - From time to time school will ask children to complete a pupil questionnaire.
-This is where we actively seek the viewpoints of the children, especially concerning being able to speak to an adult if they have a worry. - We also conduct interviews with pupils on different aspects of the curriculum and school life. - Worry boxes are available in most classrooms/Dingley Dell which are regularly checked by the classteacher/wellbeing team and acted upon. - The School has a robust Anti-Bullying policy which is part of the Behaviour Policy (which can be found on the School website www.pennineway.co.uk).
-The School takes any allegations of bullying very seriously and acts swiftly to deal with it. - In 2018 -19 there were 0 issues of bullying addressed by the school.
+This is where we actively seek the viewpoints of the children, especially concerning being able to speak to an adult if they have a worry. - We also conduct interviews with pupils on different aspects of the curriculum and school life. - Worry boxes are available in most classrooms/Dingley Dell which are regularly checked by the class teacher/wellbeing team and acted upon. - The School has a robust Anti-Bullying policy which is part of the Behaviour Policy (which can be found on the School website www.pennineway.co.uk).
+The School takes any allegations of bullying very seriously and acts swiftly to deal with it.